Contact: Rich Kurz Page content last updated May 29, 2024

 2) The kamm cove is good overall, but . . . is proportionally taller than on the real car.

-3) The wheel wells are positioned just about the same on the side view, but . . . the rear opening is not as wide as the real car.
+3) The wheel wells are positioned just about the same on the side view, but . . . the rear wheel well opening is not as wide (front to back) as the real car.

 4) The nose V-shape in the top view matches the real car.
 Yay!

-5) From the front or rear view, the body contours outside of the fender ridge, line when the ridge lines are lined up and is scaled to the height from fender ridge to the bottom of the pan, bulge out more than on the real car.
+5) From the front or rear view, the body contours outside of the fender ridge, align when the ridge lines are lined up and are scaled to the height as measured from fender ridge to the bottom of the pan, but bulge out more than on the real car.

 What can I use from that effort?